Ambrozy/weather-widget/readme.md

 ### UI issues

+1. Change icons to colored one and extend number of icons for more weather conditions
-1. Add an option to select and save a specific location.
+2. Add an option to select and save a specific location.
-2. Add tabs for weather in different locations.
+3. Add tabs for weather in different locations.
-3. Display additional data such as pressure, wind speed, humidity, etc.
+4. Display additional data such as pressure, wind speed, humidity, etc.
-4. Display storm and other warnings.
+5. Display storm and other warnings.